immutheprogrammer/Run-Game-Engine/README.md

 if you find any issues please report them into the issues section.

+**Some Future Features**
+The engine may have a simple 3D render so if you want to make a 3D game you can.

+im still brainstorming ideas for some more features...

 **Known Issues:**

 if you look in the gradle file you might be wondering why I import imgui-java 3 time for each platform and thats becuase it imports the macos bindings for me instead of the windows bindings for some reason.